konflux-ci/service-provider-integration-operator/README.md

 > **Warning**
 > `develop` branch is used as a default branch for the `code freeze` period during Red Hat Summit or Kubecon.
+>  It is used for regular contribution, similar to what we used `main` before.
 >
 > Things that we agree not to do in main branch:
 > - Deliver new features